 Meeting minutes builder

-Our meeting minutes builder lets you create a template for meeting minutes using your agenda, with tools for tracking decisions and assigning action items.
+Our meeting minutes software lets you create a template for meeting minutes using your agenda, with tools for tracking decisions and assigning action items.

 With built-in document management tools for all meeting materials, new board members will be able to search through a complete historical record of previous meetings – and admins can access an instant audit trail.